 Tip: use a hot glue gun to attach the moss to the wire where it just won’t stick.

-Your centerpieces now ready to grace the table.
-Set in on an outdoor table and turn it regularly to ensure that the sun reaches all sides.
+Your centerpiece is now ready to grace the table.
+Set on an outdoor table and turn it regularly to ensure that the sun reaches all sides.
 Water whenever the soil becomes dry and make sure to pour out any overflow water in the tray if necessary.